Sega Genesis Mini

 |Added to Museum||NA: May 4, 2019|

 Sega Genesis Mini, known as the Sega Mega Drive Mini outside of North America, was a miniature video game system by Sega.
 It was released after the success of microconsoles by Nintendo, the NES Classic Edition and the Super Nintendo Entertainment System Classic Edition, as well as the release of the Sony PlayStation Classic.
-It will be released on September 19, 2019.
+It was released on September 19, 2019.

 On April 14, 2018, AtGames revealed via Twitter that they were designing the Sega Mega Drive Mini.
 However, on September 18, 2018, Sega announced via Twitter that AtGames was no longer developing the console and that the emulation would be handled by a Japanese developer.
 On March 30, 2018, at Sega Fes, Sega revealed that the Sega Mega Drive Mini would have emulation developed by M2 and would be released worldwide on September 19, 2019.